 Who?
 Clearly define the roles and respective responsibilities of each team member.
 Eliminating role ambiguity improves collaboration, reduces misunderstanding, and expedites execution.

 When?
 A mutually agreed-upon project schedule should encompass all milestones, project activities, and assignments and include planned start and end dates, as well as an effective tracking mechanism.
-It is important to remember, however, that the schedule is a component of the plan and not, in and of itself, the plan.

 Governance